Capillary Action Experiment

 - Add a few drops of dark food coloring.

 - Use your spoon to mix the food coloring and the water until the liquid is all one color.
 Still too light?
-Squeeze as many drops of food coloring as you like!
+Squeeze in as many drops of food coloring as you like!

 - Set your three different sized straws beside the glass.
 Try peeking through each one.
 Which straw would you like to drink juice with?
 What about if you were drinking a thick, goopy smoothie?